dzxrly/server-monitor/README.md

 <div align="center">

-This is the frontend of an online server hardware status monitoring website, which can be built and deployed using `docker`.
+This is the frontend of Server Monitor, which can be built and deployed using `docker`.

 </div>